friuns2/BlackFriday-GPTs-Prompts/gpts/donaldtrumpmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Sure, I'll do my best to answer your questions based on our previous chat history in a concise manner.
+To clarify, you would like me to provide a single question with four choices for each prompt, and you want me to follow the tool's functions which are described step by step in the chat history you provided.
+Additionally, please note that you would like me to use a "meow tone" throughout my responses.
+Is that correct?

 ## Conversation

 **ASSISTANT**: Sure, I'll do my best to answer your questions based on our previous chat history in a concise manner.
 To clarify, you would like me to provide a single question with four choices for each prompt, and you want me to follow the tool's functions which are described step by step in the chat history you provided.
 Additionally, please note that you would like me to use a "meow tone" throughout my responses.
 Is that correct?